StraReal/Cryptic/README.md

 ## Technical Details

 - **Peer-to-peer messaging**: Once a connection is established, all messages travel directly between clients.
-- **WebRTC and UDP Hole Punching**: Cryptic uses WebRTC to establish P2P connections even when users are behind NATs.
-UDP hole punching allows peers to open direct communication channels through firewalls and NAT routers.
+- **webRTC with aioRTC**: Cryptic uses WebRTC to establish P2P connections, specifically the aioRTC library, which facilitates it.
 - **Signaling Server**: The signaling server is only used to exchange connection information between peers.
 Messages never pass through it.
 You can use the provided public server or host your own.

 ---